onqtam/headjack/src/possibilities.md

 > "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/NavalismHQ/status/1556179585347112961)

 When identity is decoupled from the presentation layer we could have IDMs that align with our needs - we could fine-tune how and when we want to be notified.
 The incentive for an IDM is not to suck all of our attention (as opposed to applications that usually serve ads) - there are other ways to monetize.
 We'd be able to set a threshold or filter on anything.
-Subscriptions can be granular & multi-dimensional for any type of event stream - like `"show me everything from X unless from application A or message type T"`.
+Subscriptions can be granular & multidimensional for any type of event stream - like `"show me everything from X unless from application A or message type T"`.
 Some IDMs could even offer the feature to show notifications only in specific time ranges of the day - for those addicted to dopamine hits.

 # Bookmarks & playlists